Atomland/open-data-card-game/README.md

 - If you’re into actual card games, check out Open Trumps.
 It’s a version of the popular card game Top Trumps based on open datasets from the UN and the World Bank.
 It includes a deck generator software.
 - And of course the ODI crew is developing the promising Open Data Board Game Project

-Now it’s your turn: you can either download the sample deck below or create your own.
+Now it’s your turn: you can either download the sample deck below to play with or create your own.
 Do share your comments and decks. **I’m specially interested in hearing from designers and hope they will apply their thinking to improve the game.**

 Logo created by [Roxana Bacian](https://twitter.com/roxanabacian)